-- The net revenue expenditure is assumed to increase by 3% per annum from 2025/26. - MRP is calculated on the basis of the Council's current MRP Policy see Treasury Management Strategy. - The additional MRP and Interest costs would not be funded through the AEF and would require an increase in Council Tax to fund. - Given that the Council has adopted the annuity method to calculate the MRP charge, the MRP charge increases annually, which places a greater pressure on Council Tax to fund the additional annual revenue costs.
+• The net revenue expenditure is assumed to increase by 3% per annum from 2025/26, falling to 2% by 2028/29.

+- MRP is calculated on the basis of the Council's current MRP Policy see Treasury Management Strategy. - The additional MRP and Interest costs would not be funded through the AEF and would require an increase in Council Tax to fund. - Given that the Council has adopted the annuity method to calculate the MRP charge, the MRP charge increases annually, which places a greater pressure on Council Tax to fund the additional annual revenue costs.